-State law requires that all children between the ages of six months and six years of age have a lead screening completed before entering a childcare program or public school.
-A Lead test is a way to determine if your child has been exposed to lead in the environment.
-Too much lead in a child's blood can lead to harmful nerve damage that may affect learning, especially in small children.
-A screening will involve taking a very small sample of a child's blood either by a finger prick or from the child's vein by a venous draw.
-This test can also be done at your local health department or at your child's doctor.
+State law requires that all children between the ages of six months and six years have a lead screening completed before entering a childcare program or public school.
 It is the parent's responsibility to have this done and to submit appropriate documentation that states that this has been completed.
 A lead test must be obtained at 2 years of age or over to be in compliance.
 An elevated lead level, anything over 3.0, will require rescreening.